Jota-leals/Abstrvktx/README.md

 - 👋 Hi, I’m Juan Leal Salazar
 - 👀 I’m interested in Data Analisys for Finance and Economy
 - 🌱 I’m currently learning Data Analisys and Machine Learning
-- 💞️ I’m looking to collaborate on Data Analisys
+- 💞️ I’m looking to collaborate on Data Analisys for Economy Projects
 - 📫 How to reach me jleals.1145@gmail.com

 <!---